• Skip to primary navigation

 I use fine almond flour for this recipe and found it works really well!
 And I love using my cast iron skillet.
 They cook so evenly and this dish just looks pretty cool in them, too!

-Toad in the hole in a cast iron skillet
+Toad in the hole in a hot cast iron skillet with small side bowl of gravy.

 What kind of sausage is used for Toad in the Hole?